atoti/atoti/CONTRIBUTING.md

 ### Formatting, testing, and upgrading

-This repository uses a [Makefile](Makefile) for automating common development actions:
+A Makefile is a type of script used to by the [make](https://www.gnu.org/software/make/) utility to automate repetitive tasks.
+This repository uses the following [Makefile](Makefile) to automate common tasks:

-* Reformat python files using `ruff`:
+* Format code in notebooks using the [ruff formatter](https://docs.astral.sh/ruff/formatter/).

   ```text
   make format
   ```

-* Test all notebooks:
+* Test code in notebooks with [pytest](https://docs.pytest.org/en/stable/) using the [nbmake](https://github.com/treebeardtech/nbmake) Pytest plugin.

   ```text
   make test
   ```

-* Render all notebook cells:
+* Execute code in notebooks and render web-based JupyterLab widgets using [jupyterlab](https://jupyterlab.readthedocs.io/en/latest/) and the browser automation tool [playwright](https://playwright.dev/python/).

   ```text
   make render
   ```

-* Upgrade all notebooks (test and render):
+* Upgrade all notebooks using a combination of `make test` and `make render`.

   ```text
   make upgrade